 Benefit Description You pay After the calendar year deductible

 Infertility services High Option

 Diagnosis and treatment of infertility such as: \$35 per visit (office visit)

 Artificial insemination: intravaginal insemination (IVI) intracervical insemination (ICI) 20% of allowable charge after deductible (outpatient facility)

 - intrauterine insemination (IUI)

 Fertility drugs

 Note: We cover injectible fertility drugs under medical benefits and oral fertility drugs under the prescription drug benefit.
 See section 5(f).

 Not covered: All charges

 • Assisted reproductive technology (ART) procedures, such as:

 - in vitro fertilization

-embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)
+- embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)

 Services and supplies related to ART procedures

-• Cost of donor sperm
+Cost of donor sperm

-• Cost of donor egg.
+Cost of donor egg.

 Allergy care High Option

 Testing and treatment \$35 per office visit

 Allergy injection \$5 per office visit

 Allergy serum Nothing

 Not covered: Provocative food testing and sublingual allergy desensitization All charges

 Treatment therapies High Option

 Chemotherapy and radiation therapy \$35 per visit (office visit)

-Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 26.
+Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 34.
 20% of allowable charge after deductible (outpatient facility)

 Respiratory and inhalation therapy

 Dialysis - hemodialysis and peritoneal dialysis

 • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy

-• Growth hormone therapy (GHT)
+Growth hormone therapy (GHT)

 Note: - We only cover GHT when we preauthorize the treatment.
 Call 434-947-3590 for preauthorization.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other services under You need prior Plan approval for certain services on page 11.
+See Other services under You need prior Plan approval for certain services on page 16.

-Benefit Description You pay After the calendar year deductible Early Intervention Services High Option Benefits for speech and language therapy, occupational therapy, physical therapy and assistive technology services and devices for dependents from birth to age three who are certified by the Department of Mental Health, Mental Retardation and Substance Abuse Services as eligible for services under Part H of the Individuals with Disabilities Education Act. \$35 per office visit Physical and occupational therapies High Option 90-day period per condition for the services of each of the following: \$35 per visit (office visit) Qualified physical therapists 20% of allowable charge after deductible Occupational therapists (inpatient or outpatient facility) Note: We only cover therapy to restore bodily function when there has been a total or partial loss of bodily function due to illness or injury.
-Services are limited to those which can be expected to result in significant improvement within a period of 90 days.
-Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 90 sessions.
-Not covered: All charges Long-term rehabilitative therapy Exercise programs Speech therapy High Option 90-day period per condition \$35 per visit (office visit) 20% of allowable charge after deductible (inpatient or outpatient facility) Hearing services (testing, treatment, and supplies) High Option First hearing aid and testing only when necessitated by accidental injury \$35 per office visit Hearing testing for children through age 17 (see Preventive care, children) Hearing aid benefits and limits; (see Orthopedic and prosthetic devices) Audible prescription reading and speech generating device benefits and limits; (see Durable medical equipment ) Not covered: All charges All other hearing testing Hearing aids, and testing and examinations for them when not
+Benefit Description You pay After the calendar year deductible Early Intervention Services High Option Benefits for speech and language therapy, occupational therapy, physical therapy and assistive technology services and devices for dependents from birth to age three who are certified by the Department of Mental Health, Mental Retardation and Substance Abuse Services as eligible for services under Part H of the Individuals with Disabilities Education Act.
+Physical and occupational therapies High Option 90-day period per condition for the rehabilitative or habilitative services of each of the following: Qualified physical therapists Occupational therapists \$35 per visit (office visit) 20% of allowable charge after deductible (inpatient or outpatient facility) Note: We only cover therapy when a provider: Orders the care Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 90 sessions.
+Not covered: All charges Long-term rehabilitative therapy Exercise programs Speech therapy High Option 90-day period per condition for the rehabilitative or habilitative services of each of the following:90-day period per condition \$35 per visit (office visit) 20% of allowable charge after deductible (inpatient or outpatient facility) Hearing services (testing, treatment, and supplies) High Option First hearing aid and testing only when necessitated by accidental injury Hearing testing for children through age 17 (see Preventive care, children) \$35 per office visit Hearing aid benefits and limits; (see Orthopedic and prosthetic devices) • Audible prescription reading and speech generating device benefits and limits; (see Durable medical equipment) Not covered: All charges All other hearing testing Hearing aids, and testing and examinations for them when not necessitated by accidental injury.